 If you love strawberries, you probably eat them frequently during peak season.
-Harvesting your own strawberries either at a U-Pick farm or from your own patch is rewarding and you get the freshest, most delicious berries possible.
-That said, knowing when and how to pick strawberries will allow you to get the most from this activity.
+Harvesting your own strawberries, either at a U-Pick farm or from your own patch, is rewarding and you get the freshest, most delicious berries possible.
+Knowing when and how to pick strawberries will allow you to get the most from this activity.

 When to Pick Strawberries